 The cooking time for your brisket varies based on the weight and grill temperature.

-Since this takes a while, start around lunch time to be ready for dinner.
-That being said, it is best that you use a gas grill for this recipe, as you will want more control over the temperature than a charcoal grill.
+Since this takes a while, start around lunchtime to prepare dinner.
+Unless you are THE GRILL MEISTER, you should use a gas grill for this recipe, as you will want more control over the temperature than a charcoal grill.

-Adapting our Honey BBQ Brisket Recipe:
+Adapting our Brisket Recipe:

 - Add some spice to the BBQ Sauce by mixing in sliced jalapenos or adding fresh ground horseradish root

 - Separately marinate some vegetables in the Honey BBQ sauce, lightly grill, and serve with the beef